 Students are expected to prepare a grant proposal for submission to a government funding agency.
 Eligible students are also required to write and submit a National Research Service Award (NRSA) proposal at the end of their third year.
 International students who are not eligible for federal grants are encouraged to work on submissions with faculty members.

-If any member decides to withdraw from the committee, the student shall notify the Chair of the Dissertation Examining Committee and the Ph.D.
-Program Director.
-The student is responsible for finding a replacement, in consultation with the Chair.
+If any member decides to withdraw from the committee, the student shall notify the Chair of the Dissertation Examining Committee and the PhD Program Director.
+The student, in consultation with the Chair, is responsible for finding a replacement.
 Inability to find a replacement shall constitute evidence that the student is unable to complete the dissertation.
-In such a case, the student may petition the Ph.D.
-Program Director for a review.
-Once review of the facts and circumstances is completed, the Director will rule on the student's progress.
-If the Director rules that the student is not capable of completing the dissertation, s/he will be dismissed from the program.
+In such a case, the student may petition the PhD Program Director for a review.
+Once review of the facts and circumstances is completed, the Director rules on the student's progress.
+If the Director rules that the student is not capable of completing the dissertation, the student is dismissed from the program.
 This decision may be appealed to the Senior Associate Dean.
 If dismissed, the student may appeal to the Graduate School.